tamasseller/pet/README.md

 can explicitly shift several kind of computations to compile time leaving the application with pre-processed data.
 However it is not for the faint hearted, so several utilities to ease the process are provided in this directory.

-algorithm - Thing that could not fit into the others
+algorithm - Things that could not fit into the others
 ----------------------------------------------------

 These are really just a bunch of random stuff that have proven to be useful, like: binary-search, fnv hash, string utilites.